Doctoral Candidate in Anthropology, University of Pennsylvania

 Jane Lief Abell is a second year doctoral student in Anthropology at the University of Pennsylvania.
 Her research explores Islam in the United States, with a particular focus on how race and religion inform relations among “native” and immigrant Muslim groups.
 Currently, she is working with Al-Bustan Seeds of Culture, an Arabic language and arts organization based in West Philly, and conducting fieldwork in Northeast Philadelphia.
 Prior to entering graduate school, Jane held several research and editorial positions at the Center for Middle East Studies at Harvard University; Harvard Divinity School; the Berkman Center for Internet & Society; the Consortium on Gender, Security, and Human Rights; and Law People Management, LLC.
 Jane holds a BA with High Honors in Sociology & Anthropology and Islamic Studies from Swarthmore College.

-David Brownlee is Frances Shapiro-Weitzenhoffer Professor and Chair of the Graduate Group in the History of Art in the School of Arts and Sciences.
-He is a historian of modern architecture whose interests embrace a wide range of subjects in Europe and America, from the late eighteenth century to the present.
-Brownlee has won numerous fellowships, and his work has earned three major publication prizes from the Society of Architectural Historians.
+David Brownlee is the Frances Shapiro-Weitzenhoffer Professor of 19th Centurey European Art in the History of Art in the School of Arts and Sciences.
+He is a historian of modern architecture whose interests embrace a wide range of subjects in Europe and America, from the late 18th century to the present.
+Brownlee has won numerous fellowships and his work has earned three major publication prizes from the Society of Architectural Historians.
 He is a recipient of the University of Pennsylvania’s Lindback Award for Distinguished Teaching.

 Brownlee, David, and Derek Gillman.
 2012.
 The Barnes Foundation: Two Buildings, One Mission.
 New York: Skira Rizzoli.